Skip to main content

 INFO: Application startup complete.

-curl $FAL_RUN_URL -H 'content-type: application/json' -H 'accept: application/json, */*;q=0.5' -d '{"prompt":"A cyberpunk cityscape at night with neon lights"}'
+curl $FAL_RUN_URL -H 'content-type: application/json' -H 'accept: application/json, */*;q=0.5' -d '{}'

 Alternatively, you can use the auto-generated playground web UI to interact with your app through a browser interface.

-Step 5: Deploy Your Model (Optional)
+Step 5: Deploy Your App (Optional)

-fal deploy image_generator.py::MyApp
+fal deploy hello_world.py::MyApp

 This command: